etkal/GPS_Pico_VX8DR/README.md

   The Yaesu VX-8DR handheld amateur radio supports an external FGPS-2 GPS module to set the time and perform APRS operation.
 However, these modules are no longer in production (as is the radio), but there is a desire to obtain GPS capability for existing radios.

-  In researching this capability I found the following web site that details some of the differences between the FGPS-2 GPS module and others and how the VX-8DR radio expects the NMEA strings from the module (as it is non-standard). https://lingnik.com/2013/02/09/reverse-engineering-yaesu-vx-8dr-gps-interface.html
+  In researching this capability I found the following web site that details some of the differences between the FGPS-2 GPS module and others and how the VX-8DR radio expects the NMEA strings from the module (as it is non-standard): https://lingnik.com/2013/02/09/reverse-engineering-yaesu-vx-8dr-gps-interface.html

 - Hardware